Sarvesh-Mk/Nutshell/readme.md

 Will be two major releases:

 First release:
+Design and Branding:
+- Tree design
+- branch design
+- nutshell art
 Generative Tree functionality
 - adding new branches (maybe focus each branch on a country then state, city?)
 - Adding nutshells to each branch

 Second release: